Blackboard Ultra Course View Faculty Quick Start Guide

 Create Course Content

 Your course creation starts on the Course Content page.
-Here you can create Learning Modules or Folders in which to organize your content, copy content from a previous course, upload content from your computer, etc.
+Here you can create Learning Modules or Folders in which to organize your content, copy content from a previous course, upload content from your computer, link to online resources, etc.

 When you design your course, we recommend that your content be “chunked” into discrete, manageable units of learning.
 This could be by week, unit, topic, or whatever will help to present materials in a meaningful and helpful way.